Xianjie88/Layerzero-Bridge-Transaction-Bot/README.md

 Automatically transfer **$STG** or **$USDC** held in your wallet from the **Polygon network** to the **Fantom network**, or vice versa. (via **Stargate Finance Bridge**).

-  > Why polygon, fhantom networks?
+  > Why polygon, fantom networks?
   > The reason is simple.
 It's because gas fees are the cheapest.

 ## 💨 Features